 Cetaceans can be categorised into two groups; toothed whales and baleen whales.
 Dolphins fall into the toothed whale category, with one of the most common species around Australia being the Bottlenose Dolphin.
 There are numerous populations around the continent that live close to the shore, with the Eyre Peninsula and Kangaroo Island both providing opportunities to swim with these highly intelligent and playful animals.
+Southwest Western Australia provides great viewing of Bottlenose Dolphins throughout the winter and spring seasons.

 The Short-beaked Common Dolphin is skinnier and arguably prettier than the Bottlenose, with beautiful white underbellies and yellowish pattern on their side.
 They are known to congregate in large pods in the thousands where they typically feed on migrating fish and squid.
 Populations increase around Phillip Island during the winter months, as more food becomes available closer to shore.
 Spinner Dolphins and Indo-Pacific Humpback Dolphins can occasionally be seen in the Ningaloo Marine Park, where in one leap, the Spinner Dolphin twists up to an amazing seven times.